googlearchive/PyDrive/README.rst

 Concurrent access made easy
 ---------------------------

-All calls made are thread-safe.
+All API functions made to be thread-safe.